Redneck fresco (pigments on toilet paper, joint compound, wood glue, and flour) over handmade acrylic

 I painted a man who'd been mauled by a bear over and over again throughout the alleged five stages of grief.
 It never feels like stages to me in the moment...just evil and unbearable and complicated.

-At first, My reference made me squirm.
-After spending several hours with it, I could stare at him for hours on end it as if he was a vase of daffodils.
-Still, out of nowhere, sometimes it'd kick me in the teeth.
+At first, my reference made me squirm.
+But after spending several hours with him, I could stare at him for hours on end it as if he was a vase of daffodils.
+Sometimes, out of nowhere, it'd kick me in the teeth all over again.

 Each version of the same subject refers to different versions of grief: vivid, abstracted, violent, heavy, constrained, confused, denied, and regretful, to name a few.